Culinary Teacher, Chat Potato

 Chef de Cuisine, Grossi Florentino

 Following study at the Vocational School for Hotel Management & Catering in Italy and chef experiences in a variety of Italian venues and restaurants, Matteo arrived here in 2008.
 Work followed in established restaurants including The Atlantic at Crown and Kooyong Lawn Tennis Club.
 He returned to Italy in 2013 to study Italian cuisine with the master Gualtiero Marchesi and training at Calandre, a 3 star Michelin restaurant.
-He is now Chef de Cuisine at the 2 hatted Grossi Florentino.
+He is now Chef de Cuisine at the 2 hatted Grossi Florentino and recently a finalist in the 2017 Food Service Chef of the Year competition.

-Nicky Riemer is regarded as one of Australia’s leading chefs and is now the proud Co-owner and Head Chef of Union Dining in Richmond.
-After heading numerous kitchens including Langton’s and The Melbourne Wine Room, Union Dining has allowed Nicky to share her incredible skill and flair, offering a menu of provincial European cuisine with contemporary Melbourne class.
+Nicky Riemer is regarded as one of Australia’s leading chefs.
+After heading numerous kitchens including Langton’s, The Melbourne Wine Room and Union Dining which she successfully ran for six years, Nicky is now Head Chef at Bellota Wine Bar in South Melbourne where she shares her incredible skill and flair offering menus with contemporary Melbourne class.

 Owner/Culinary Teacher, My Greek Kitchen Cooking School